Common Types of Idiopathic Scoliosis

 The thoracic spine and ribcage remain symmetrical.
 However, when viewed from side on (sagittal plane) the mid/upper back may look normal, or appear as either a round back or flat back.

-Irrespective whether a patient presents with a major curve type or a less common idiopathic scoliosis curve type, Schroth exercises are customized to meet the needs of individual patients.
+Irrespective whether a patient presents with a major curve type or a less common idiopathic scoliosis curve type (as in image (6) below) , Schroth exercises are customized to meet the needs of individual patients.

-(1) Single Long Thoracic curve with a Prominent Left Hip.
+(1) Single Long Right Thoracic curve with a Left Prominent Hip.

-(4) Lumbar and Thoracic Double curve with a Prominent Right Hip.
+(4) Left Lumbar curve with Right Prominent Hip.

 [Click once on an image to expand to full view; click on arrow head symbol top right corner to commence gallery slide show; or manually move from one image to another by clicking arrows on left and right of image.]